zRustyz/INFO448-HelloAndroid/README.md

 Please:

 * Change the "Hello World" text edit to read "Go Seahawks!" or "Go Dawgs!" or "Cougars suck!" or anything more interesting than "Hello World!"
 * Change the displayed name of the app (in the Android home screen) to "Hello".
+(This will require you to do a little Googling, but I want you to know how to do this, just in case you mis-type the application name or need to change it once you've generated the project.
+Trust me, typos happen.)

 Rebuild and re-deploy.